• Skip to primary navigation

 fermented black beans Save for Later!

-Black beans that have been fermented have a deep, rich flavor that is perfect for adding depth to any dish.
+Black beans that have been fermented have a deep, rich flavor that is perfect for improving any dish.

 The fermentation process breaks down the carbohydrates in the beans, making them easier to digest and also giving them a unique flavor.